Aarti Gupta Surendranath: Social and Civic Engagement

-In 2013, Aarti Gupta Surendranath served as the event coordinator for a Catalonia-themed cultural and fashion showcase held in Mumbai.
-The event coincided with the official visit of Artur Mas, President of the Government of Catalonia, and aimed to promote cultural and creative collaboration between Spain and India.

-Held on November 27, 2013, at the Grand Central Hotel in Mumbai, the evening brought together Indian celebrities, international guests, and government officials.
-Actress Aditi Rao Hydari served as the celebrity showstopper, while Indian models such as Tamara Moss, Kanishtha Dhankhar, Erika Packard, and Iris Maity walked the runway.
-Spanish fashion designers including Custo, Brain & Beast, Mango, and Justicia Ruano were featured in the showcase, accompanied by Spanish DJ Gerard Estadella.

-Spanish actress Ariadna Cabrol hosted the event, which also included a segment spotlighting lesser-known Spanish fashion labels alongside established brands.
-The showcase aimed to enhance cross-cultural exchange and introduce Spanish fashion to the Indian market.

-The evening was attended by public figures including Rasmi Nigam, Sangita Singh, Divya Palat and Aditya Hitkari, Schauna Chauhan and Bikram Saluja, Rouble Nagi, Varuna D. Jani, Chhaya Momaya, Maheka Mirpuri and Arzan Khambatta, Anandita De, Deepti Bhatnagar, Rashmi Uday Singh, Randeep Arya, and Sabina and Anil Chopra.
-The event was hosted by the Government of Catalonia as part of its cultural diplomacy efforts in India.
+Surendranath has also participated in public advocacy efforts, including peace marches and civic protests in Mumbai in 2008 and 2018 for social, humanitarian and environmental causes.

 Honours and Recognition

+IMC Ladies’ Wing Annual Felicitation (2018)

+On 18 June 2018, she also served as chairperson of the awards committee and moderated the IMC Ladies’ Wing annual felicitation, organized by the Indian Merchants’ Chamber, which felicitated women achievers from various fields.

+I Am Woman Recognition (2019)

-In 2019, Aarti Gupta Surendranath and her husband Kailash Surendranath were featured at the IE Business School and Karan Gupta Education Foundation’s “I Am Woman” event, which honoured women from diverse fields.
-The profile listed them among the notable industry figures recognised for their contributions to advertising, culture, and social impact.
+In 2019, Aarti Gupta Surendranath and her husband Kailash Surendranath were featured at the IE Business School and Karan Gupta Education Foundation's “I Am Woman” event, which honoured women from diverse fields.
+They were recognised for their contributions to advertising, culture, and social impact.

-On 18 June 2018, she also served as chairperson of the awards committee and moderated the IMC Ladies’ Wing annual felicitation, organized by the Indian Merchants’ Chamber, which felicitated women achievers from various fields, where the chief guest was former Principal Scientific Adviser R. Chidambaram and Ashok Kurien was guest of honour.
+Femina – We Live in Hope (2025)

 Aarti was featured in Femina magazine’s special edition titled “We Live in Hope” in January 2025, which profiled Indian women known for their resilience and social impact.
-In the feature, she reflected on her journey and shared her thoughts on generational resilience among those born between the 1950s and 1970s, artificial intelligence, gender acceptance, and environmental advocacy.
+In the feature, she shared her journey and thoughts on generational resilience among those born between the 1950s and 1970s, artificial intelligence, gender acceptance, and environmental advocacy.

 Personal life

-Aarti Gupta Surendranath is married to ad filmmaker Kailash Surendranath and has been involved in creative work as well as animal welfare, environmental advocacy, and event organisation.
-Together they have two children, a son, Angadveer Surendranath, a director, who co-directed the ‘Har Ghar Tiranga’ campaign and worked on the Bollywood film Race 3 and a daughter, Kshiraja Surendranath, who is a classical Odissi dancer.
-Aarti is also known for her active social engagement.
+Aarti Gupta Surendranath is married to ad filmmaker Kailash Surendranath.
+They have two children, a son, Angadveer Surendranath, a director, who co-directed the ‘Har Ghar Tiranga’ campaign and worked on the Bollywood film Race 3 and a daughter, Kshiraja Surendranath, who is a classical Odissi dancer.